A Community-Based Approach to

 Decolonizing and Indigenizing Pharmacy

 Welcome to UPROOT.
-We are a diverse team of pharmacists, educators, and students from Indigenous and settler backgrounds.
+Our lab comprises a diverse team of pharmacists, educators, and students from Indigenous and settler backgrounds.
 We share a commitment to addressing deep-rooted issues of our past and present colonial history to move toward respect, responsibility, relevance, and reciprocity with community partners.

 Student Support